Sound Creates, Integrates, Regulates & Transforms

 Sound has been used effectively by many of the world’s spiritual traditions to alter consciousness and heal the body.
 Mantras, prayers, and chants all generate a pattern of energy that calms the mind and rebalances the body.
 Studies show that repetitive sound transforms the alpha and beta wave patterns in the brain into theta wave patterns.
 The theta brain wave pattern is conducive to relaxation and has been linked to a sense of heightened creativity.

 Sound has also been used as an effective tool for opening the body’s various energy meridians and chakras.
-As tantric author Margot Anand observed in her lecture on SkyDancing Tantra in Portland, Oregon in 2005: “Just as the resonance of one high, operatic note can break a crystal glass and the right words can open a mind or a heart, the right sound can open your chakras.
-The word chakra means ‘vortex, center of resonance.’
+As a tantric author, Margot Anand observed in her lecture on SkyDancing Tantra in Portland, Oregon in 2005.
+“Just as the resonance of one high, operatic note can break a crystal glass and the right words can open a mind or a heart, the right sound can open your chakras.
+The word chakra means ‘vortex, the center of resonance.
 If we direct a sound that resonates into the center of a chakra, it can open like a flower.
 Every mystery school from ancient times to the present uses sound for these purposes.”

 To a casual observer, it may look like patients are keeping up with the beat of the music, but the phenomenon actually is more like an involuntary response.
 “It’s the beat that attracts the brain,” Thaut says.
 “The beat attracts a command in the brain to move the leg.”